Static Load Rating C0

 • Excessive operating temperature

-• Oscillating bearing movement with very small oscillation angles (brinelling)
+• Oscillating bearing movement with very small oscillation angles (false brinelling)

 • Very high impact loads (static overload)